Technical SEO

 Responsive Design (Non-Negotiable)

 Your site should automatically adapt to any screen size.
 Test on actual devices, not just Chrome's developer tools.
-I've seen sites that look perfect in Chrome but completely break on Safari iOS.

 Tap Targets Minimum 48x48 Pixels